The $z=7.08$ quasar ULAS J1120+0641 May Never Reach a "Normal" Black Hole to Stellar Mass Ratio: Analysis and Results

 \subsection{Final $z\sim7$ Sample}

 The positions of the 22 $z\sim7.1$ candidates are shown, along with the position of the quasar, in Figure \ref{fig:candidates}, and their thumbnails and SEDs are plotted in the Appendix.
-Thirteen candidates lie in Module B, in the field of the quasar; the remaining nine lie in the adjacent field (Module A).
+Thirteen candidates lie in Module B, in the same module as the quasar; we hereafter refer to Module B as the ``quasar field."
+The remaining nine candidates lie in Module A, hereafter the ``adjacent field" (though note that an overdensity around J1120+0641 is likely to span both fields).
 The vast majority of these candidates are fit to a redshift between 7.07 and 7.14 by both \texttt{Prospector} and \texttt{Bagpipes}, but three of the candidates in the adjacent field are fit farther from the quasar redshift by both codes.
 We consider these three candidates ``medium confidence," and they are shown in a lighter color and with square markers in Figure \ref{fig:candidates}.

 Approximately a quarter of this sample displays multi-component morphologies (see cutouts in Appendix).
 To ensure that none of these sources were chance alignments of galaxies at two different redshifts, we performed deblended photometry on this subset of the sample using smaller, hand-placed apertures.
 In all cases, the two components displayed nearly identical SED shapes.
 It is therefore unlikely that any of these ``clumpy" sources are due to projection effects.